Top Paris activities

 Read more

-The American Church in Paris (Pass By)
+The American Church in Paris (pass by)

 The American Church in Paris with its green clock-tower is the first american church built outside of the US, in 1931.
 The stained-glass windows by Louis Comfort Tiffany have been listed as a historic monument.